Nick (DNA): Role in mismatch repair

 Single-stranded nicks act as recognizable markers to help the repair machinery distinguish the newly synthesized strand (daughter strand) from the template strand (parental strand).
-DNA mismatch repair (MMR) is an important DNA repair system that helps maintain genome plasticity by correcting mismatches, or non Watson-Crick base pairs in the a DNA duplex.
+DNA mismatch repair (MMR) is an important DNA repair system that helps maintain genome plasticity by correcting mismatches, or non Watson-Crick base pairs in a DNA duplex.
 Some sources of mismatched base pairs include replication errors and deamination of 5-methylcytosine DNA to form thymine.

 MMR in most bacteria and eukaryotes is directed to the erroneous strand of the mismatched duplex through recognition of strand discontinuities, while MMR in E. coli and closely related bacteria is directed to the strand on the basis of the absence of methylation.
-Nicking endonucleases introduce the strand discontinuities, or DNA nicks, for both respective systems.
+Nicking endonucleases introduce strand discontinuities, or DNA nicks, for both respective systems.
 Mut L homologues from eukaryotes and most bacteria incise the discontinuous strand to introduce the entry or termination point for the excision reaction.
 Similarly, in E. coli, Mut H nicks the unmethylated strand of the duplex to introduce the entry point of excision.

 For eukaryotes specifically, the mechanism of DNA replication elongation between the leading and lagging strand differs.
 On the lagging strand, nicks exist between Okazaki fragments and are easily recognizable by the DNA mismatch repair machinery prior to ligation.
 Due to the continuous replication that occurs on the leading strand, the mechanism there is slightly more complex.
 During replication, ribonucleotides are added by replication enzymes and these ribonucleotides are nicked by an enzyme called RNase H2.
 Together, the presence of a nick and a ribonucleotide make the leading strand easily recognizable to the DNA mismatch repair machinery.

 Nick translation is a biological process in which a single-stranded DNA nick serves as the marker for DNA polymerase to excise and replace possibly damaged nucleotides.
-At the end of the segment that DNA polymerase acts on, DNA ligase must repair the final segment of DNA backbone in order to complete the repair process.
+At the end of the segment that DNA polymerase acts on, DNA ligase must repair the final segment of the DNA backbone in order to complete the repair process.
 In a lab setting, this can be used to introduce fluorescent or other tagged nucleotides by purposefully inducing site-specific, single-stranded nicks in DNA in vitro and then adding the nicked DNA to an environment rich in DNA polymerase and tagged nucleotide.
 The DNA polymerase then replaces the DNA nucleotides with the tagged ones, starting at the site of the single-stranded nick.